JavOrraca/Home/projects/proj-4.md

      $ Team       : chr  "Arizona Cardinals" "Atlanta Falcons" "Baltimore Ravens" "Buffalo Bills" ...
      $ CoachTenure: int  6 4 11 4 8 4 16 3 9 4 ...

-Next, we'll utilize the fastDummies package to create dummy variables for Teams.
-Note: The first dummy variable for Team and Opponent can be removed to avoid multicollinearity by including final criteria in dummy_cols function as "remove_first_dummy = TRUE".
+The fastDummies package was used to create dummy variables for Teams.
+Note: The first dummy variable for Team and Opponent can be removed to avoid multicollinearity by including final criteria in the dummy_cols function as "remove_first_dummy = TRUE".
 Sample code below:

 ```R
 library(fastDummies)